BenjaminOsemene/SD10/README.md

-A repository that contains collaborative projects in python, web design and technical writing.
+A repository that contains collaborative projects containing files.